-Then there is also the wine making and fishing industries that prop up the area’s economy.
-Once you’ve spent your days swimming in the pools, strolling through the forest and marvelling at the beauty of the waterfall, what better way to unwind than to sit down to a meal of some of the freshest seafood you will ever taste, while getting to sample some of the legendary Madeiran wine, right from its source.
+Then there is also the wine-making and fishing industries that prop up the area’s economy.
+You can grab a meal with the freshest seafood and sample some of the legendary Madeiran wine, right from its source.

-A picturesque seaside town, the appeal to this area is one that revolves less around beaches and tourism, instead being more focused on the history, culture and natural beauty of the island.
+A picturesque seaside town, the appeal to this area is one that revolves less around beaches and tourism, instead of being more focused on the history, culture, and natural beauty of the island.

-Lavish 13th century manor houses are dotted around this vibrant destination, showing clear depictions of the type of thriving area Sao Vincente has been in the past.
+Lavish 13th-century manor houses are dotted around this vibrant destination, showing clear depictions of the type of thriving area Sao Vicente has been in the past.
 There’s even a beautiful chapel to demonstrate the religious history of the town.

-Now filled largely with the local, working class people, it gives you a chance to fully embrace their culture, spending time in their traditional bars and restaurants, and seeing how it has progressed and changed over the years.
+Now filled largely with the local, working-class people, it gives you a chance to fully embrace their culture, spend time in their traditional bars and restaurants, and see how it has progressed and changed over the years.